Getting health insurance

 Asylum seekers and refugees in the Netherlands automatically have access to basic healthcare.
 Nearly all reception centers have in-house healthcare centers where you can get medical help.

-How to apply for public health insurance in the Netherlands?
+How do you apply for health insurance in the Netherlands?

 What to do before your move

-If you do not have an EHIC or GHIC card, your first step – before you even move to the Netherlands – is to contact your country’s public healthcare authority.
+If you do not have an EHIC or GHIC, your first step – before you even move to the Netherlands – is to contact your country’s public healthcare authority.
 They can advise you on your specific situation and your rights to access Dutch healthcare.
-If you are an EU/EFTA/UK national, you may also have to fill out an S1 form with your current health insurance provider.

 Couple moving.
 The man is carrying a box labeled 'office', the woman is looking at his ass.